camiloleon96/Product-Review-Transcription-Service/documentation/system_design.md

 ```

 The database connections are already managed through dependency injection, which provides a solid foundation for modularity.
 The next step to improve flexibility is to introduce abstract classes or interfaces, making it easier to replace components like the database or data source in the future without doing significant changes in the codebase.

+## Worker

+The worker is a lightweight application running in a container.
+It serves mock data, which is static and remains the same across runs.
+Development time was minimal; the main focus was ensuring it correctly receives events from the broker and has proper access to the database.